conorbergin/website/README.md

 ## The Goblin

-The current thinking is the goblin should be an svg and the eyes should be controlled with a transform and css variables
+The current thinking is the goblin should be an svg and the eyes should be controlled with a transform and css variables.

-# deps

-python